Kydang2204/Trial-nestjs-app/README.md

 - Validate pramas Id by CheckIdMiddleware.
 - Validate request.body of method post by class-validator and ValidationPipe.
 - Catch error by ValidateUserFilter, AllExceptionsFilter,CheckAuthFilter

+**12-13/8**
+- Add CheckAuthInterceptor to authencation, OutputInterceptor for validating params Id and edit body before sent to client
+- Remove all middleware, ResultDecorator,
+- Group all error filter become ErrorFilter.
+- Create more UpdateDto, LoginDto for better validation.